TDarkShadow/iheartnewvegas/main.md

 The guide presented here assumes you have already followed all instructions found in the [**Setup**](https://github.com/Sigourn/newvegas-sharp/blob/main/setup.md#new-vegas-setup) page, and are familiar with Mod Organizer 2, which we will be using to install the mods in this document.
 Please abstain from using this guide until you've correctly set up Fallout: New Vegas and the recommended tools.

-By default, mods will be installed with a predetermined name in Mod Organizer 2.
-Unless explicitly told, do not modified this default name, as the files provided at the end of the guide rely on these names to sort your mods accordingly.
-- When multiple main files from a same mod need to be installed, you will be told whether the mod needs to be installed under the default name (e.g. Consistent Pip-Boy Icons), or under a specific name (e.g. Consistent Pip-Boy Icons - Mod Patches).
-When installed under the default name, mods need to be merged from each other.
-This is to reduce clutter on your load order.
+Whenever you install a mod in Mod Organizer 2, the mod manager assigns it a default name, which is either the name of the Nexus page from where it is being downloaded from, or, when manually installing a mod, the name of the file.

+By default, it is implied that whenever you are asked to install a mod, you must install only the main file, and no other file.
+That said, the following scenarios can happen, and you will be explicitly told how to proceed:
+- You must install the main file under a different name.
+- You must install one or some main files from a Nexus page with multiple main files.
+- You must install additional files from the same Nexus page, be them additional main files, update files, or optional files.
+- You must skip the main file altogether and install only optional files.

+To reduce clutter, you will often be asked to merge one file with the main file.
+"Main file" here not necessarily refers to the main file as stated in the Nexus page.
+Often, it refers to the first file of all files you will be asked to download.
+This is the case of pages with multiple main files which are all standalone from each other.

+When in doubt, refer back to this section.

 # LEFT MY HEART IN NEW VEGAS